SkyLundy/plates-for-processwire/README.md

 In practice Plates provides:

 - Reusable nestable layouts with inheritance and defined output blocks that receive data
-- Files containing "component" style markup that receive data and be reused and nested
+- Rendering for files containing markup that receive data and can be reused and nested
 - Chainable filters that make transforming and rendering values more efficient
 - No new syntax, familiar code you already write
 - No template compiling or interpreting
-- Preference for existing PHP functions over engine implementations
+- Preference for existing PHP functions over alternative implementations
-- File path resolution via Folders
+- File path resolution via configurable Folders

 ## Requirements & Usage